sereen-786/tasks/Task_2/README.md

 1. About Task
 2. Robot Framework and SeleniumLibrary
-3. Download pretrained weights and file structure
+3. Code file structure and downloading repo
 4. Installation of softwares for execution of test cases
 5. Execution of test cases